Summerlve/insta/README.md

 2. npm install pm2 -g

-3. install MySQL v5.7.11+
+3. install MySQL v5.7.11+ , and set the encoding to utf8

 4. install nginx

-5. git clone /link/to/this/program to your server
+5. git clone /link/to/this/program , and touch `config.json` in the program top level folder.

 6. cd /path/to/this/program & npm install